zalando-stups/documentation/user-guide/application-development.rst

 * Applications should be developed as microservices which focus on small tasks.
 * Applications should follow the `Twelve-Factor App Principle`_.
-* Application APIs shoud be RESTful
+* Application APIs should be RESTful
 * Applications must be deployed as Docker artifacts